Anxiety Disorders in children

 Sometimes medication will be recommended.
 Medications such as antidepressants have been successfully used by young people to overcome their anxiety disorders.

-Often a talking therapy will also be recommended, and it has repeatedly been shown that medication taken alongside a talking therapy can be more effective.
+Often therapy will also be recommended, and it has repeatedly been shown that medication taken alongside a talking therapy can be more effective.
 Whilst many parents are understandably concerned about their child taking antidepressants, there are pros and cons to the approach.
 Antidepressants can be highly effective at helping children overcome the often debilitating symptoms of an anxiety disorder, so with careful management, can be very useful.

 Briarbridge Healthcare 2024 © All rights Reserved